-The terms of the stated clerk and the treasurer shall be concurrent with their terms of office.
-The terms of the two members of the standing Finance Committee shall be concurrent with their terms as committee members.
-The one minister and elder elected from the Michigan-Illinois area shall serve one-year terms.
-All terms shall begin immediately upon the adjournment of the annual meeting of the synod at which the trustees are elected and shall continue until their successors are elected and duly qualified.
+The Board of Trustees shall consist of six trustees.
+The Stated Clerk of synod and the Synodical Treasurer shall have terms that are concurrent with their terms of office.
+Also two ministers and two elders or ex-elders from the West Michigan area shall be elected for three-year overlapping terms.
+All terms shall begin immediately upon the adjournment of the annual meeting of the synod at which the trustees are elected and shall continue until their successors are elected.